laurakurtzberg/personal-website/grav-admin/user/pages/01.home/blog.md

 Laura Kurtzberg
 ===============

-Welcome to my personal landing page!
-My name is Laura Kurtzberg, and lately I've been interested in defining what I do.
-I've settled on "digital cartographer" to explain that I make maps for the internet.
-I'm often looking to tell a story when I work on a mapping project, and I work closely with journalists and science communicators.
-I also do a lot of other things, like data visualization design, news app development, and teaching at Florida International University's School of Journalism & Communication.
+Hi, I'm an **information designer** and **cartographer**.
+I make interactive maps, data visualizations, and web applications for news and storytelling.
+I often work closely with journalists and scientists to create stories with an environmental focus.
+My work has been published on Ambiental Media, InfoAmazonia, and Mongabay.

+I am also a Professor of Practice at Florida International University's School of Journalism & Communication, where I teach courses on data visualization and technology.